JensJoschi/variability_timing/methods.md

 ## 3. Empirical data

 ### 3.1 Rationale
-Our aim of the meta-analytic approach was to extract reaction norms and quantify their position on the three axes mean, flexibility and variance composition.
-Insect diapause timing generally follows a logit-curve, which can be specified via four parameters:
+Our aim of the meta-analytic approach was to extract diapause reaction norms and quantify their position on the three axes mean, phenotypic variance and variance composition.
+We therefore searched for photoperiodic response curves (probability of induction vs. day length) from published studies.
+We used this data to reconstruct reaction norm shapes and calculated the variance components.
+Mean, phenotypic variance and variance composition were then correlated with climate parameters.

-p(x)=c+((d-c)  )/(1+exp^((b\*(x-e))))							(eq.
-1)

-In this equation p(x) is the frequency of diapausing individuals under day length x. e influences the inflection point of the curve, and hence directly represents the axis mean. c and d indicate the lower and upper diapause threshold, and b is the slope of the curve.
-To estimate the variance composition, we calculated variance between and among environments.
-The variance within each environment is that of a Bernoulli draw: px * (1-px).
-Because multiple p were estimated along an environmental gradient (day length treatments), we define the variance within environments as:

-s_within^2 = sum(p\*(1-p))/n;	n = number of day length treatments		(eq.
-2)

-s_within^2 constitutes a potential bet-hedging trait, and is maximized by a flat reaction norm at the 0.5 level.
-We define the variance among treatments as the squared standard deviation,

-s_among^2? = sum(p-pmean)^2 / (n-1) 						(eq.3)

-This component may represent phenotypic plasticity and is maximized by a steep reaction norm.
-The relative contribution of variance among environments can then be defined as the ratio of the two components:

-r=  (s_among^2)/(s_among^2+ s_within^2 ) 							(eq.
-4)

-Lastly, the flexibility describes the magnitude of phenotypic variation, and can be regarded the sum of the two variance components,

-s= s_among^2+ s_within^2						(eq.
-5)

-The flexibility is zero for flat reaction norms at the 0 % level, and increases as the phenotype move away from 0% in some (plasticity) or all (diversified bet-hedging) environments.

 ### 3.2.
 Eligibility criteria
 In our literature search for diapause reaction norms we concentrated on studies that measure photoperiodic response curves of arthropods.
 We excluded marine and intertidal organisms, because corresponding climate estimates were only available for terrestrial systems.
 Invertebrates with a larval stage in shallow water (e.g. mosquitoes) were nevertheless included.
 Studies with estimates for fewer than 3 populations were excluded, because in these cases the variance would be absorbed by the random term “study” which was included in the analysis.
 We also excluded all studies that measured diapause at less than four photoperiods.
 To maximize sample sizes, we did not restrict our analysis to any geographic location or publication language.

 ### 3.3.
 Search strategy